3l-gee/delorean-aixm/README.md

 ## License

-Delorean is licensed under the MIT License.
+Delorean is licensed under the GPLV3

 ## Using